-It’s close proximity to Oxford Street, Regents Street, Leicester Square, Green Park and Hyde Park make it an unbeatable location for guests that want some of the best London attractions in short walking distance from their stylish serviced apartment.
+Its proximity to Oxford Street, Regents Street, Leicester Square, Green Park, and Hyde Park make it an unbeatable location for guests that want some of the best London attractions in short walking distance from their stylish serviced apartment.
 They can wake up and head out to the tailors on Saville Row to get that personal suit, do some more shopping on Oxford Street, eat lunch at one of the many expensive restaurants, spend the afternoon watching a play in the West End and then walk around Hyde Park in the evening before turning back into their serviced apartment.

 For starters, it became well known for the annual "May Fair" that took place from the years 1686 to 1764 in Shepherd Market.
-Like any gathering that happened over a period of years, the fair itself grew unpopular.
+Like any gathering that happened over years, the fair itself grew unpopular.
 So much so that the Grosvenor family (who would become the heirs of the opulent Duke of Westminster baronage) acquired the land through marriage and developed it under the watchful eye of Thomas Barlow.
-These constructions and work would include parts that are still there today like Hanover Square, Berkeley Square and Grosvenor Square.
+These constructions and work would include parts that are still there today like Hanover Square, Berkeley Square, and Grosvenor Square.

 By the end of the classy 18th century, most of what is now Mayfair was built with upper-class housing.
 While some areas of London would lose their high status over years of decline, Mayfair has always been an area of prestige.
 As the British aristocracy lost its influence at the start of the 20th century, the area became more commercial as many of the opulent houses were converted into offices for business headquarters and various embassies around the world.

 While Mayfair does retain a substantial vast amount of high-end properties, luxury shops and restaurants, and high-end hotels throughout Piccadilly and Park Lane, it has still managed to conform to the values of the modern world without losing its lush appeal.
-In fact, its status of exuberance and style has been commemorated on the London Monopoly board as being the most expensive square for property on the game.
+In fact, its status of exuberance and style has been commemorated on the London Monopoly board as being the most expensive square for the property on the game.

 While it’s certainly not a business hub in the same way that Canary Wharf is, Mayfair still packs a punch.
-High-end offices are the residences of private equity firms, law firms, accountants, charity institutions and more.
+High-end offices are the residences of private equity firms, law firms, accountants, charity institutions, and more.
 But if anything, it’s the likes of the tailors and suitors that make it appealing to the business traveller.
-The corporate hot shots can be found here getting measured for the perfect suit that encapsulates their status.
-A Saville Row suit is a gateway card to the big meetings and being taken seriously in the biggest office.
+The corporate hotshots can be found here getting measured for the perfect suit that encapsulates their status.
+A Saville Row suit is a gateway card to the big meetings and is being taken seriously in the biggest office.
 If a client walks into a meeting with a suit like that, then they mean business.

 The residents of this area alone contribute 2.5 billion to the UK economy, which includes 2,000 millionaires.
 Again, while it may not be a financial stronghold, its retail and residents are what make the business life in Mayfair possible and make it a top spot for an office rental or an apartment that exudes the warmth and luxurious glow.

-Our serviced apartments add their own mix to the business travel experience.
+Our serviced apartments add their mix to the business travel experience.
 Their fully equipped and lavishly furnished interiors are the ideal home to enter after a long day in the office.
 They guarantee all guests the utilities they require to live like a local and to work remotely if needs be.
-Their high-end attributes are what makes them so likeable, and having a fully equipped kitchen, free Wi-Fi and the possibility of concierge services and gym access more than complete the experience.
+Their high-end attributes are what makes them so likeable, and having a fully equipped kitchen, free Wi-Fi, and the possibility of concierge services and gym access more than complete the experience.
 With comfort and convenience taken care of, business travel has never been easier in Mayfair.

 As high-end as Mayfair is, there are still plenty of attractions and activities here that can keep everyone occupied.
 Whether it’s the upscale tailors or art galleries, spending free time wisely doesn’t mean going that far.